jhonata-santos/jhonata-santos/README.md

 ## Hello I'm Jhonata Santos, welcome to my profile! :love_you_gesture:

-I'm a technology lover who loves to test.
+Passionate about programming, technology and software quality who loves to test.
 I'm also restless, curious, always looking for new knowledge and a fan of good music, being among friends and traveling! 🚆

 <br/>